Garden Waste Collection (Green Bin)

 We are a village hall/charity, do we still have to pay for garden waste collections?

 Yes.
-All garden waste collections will be fully chargeable from 1st April 2021.
+All garden waste collections are fully chargeable (since 1st April 2021) and the same charges apply to use the service.

 Can I put garden waste in my blue-lidded recycling bin?